Next.js Data Fetching

 export default async function DashboardPage() { const { user, stats, activity } = await getDashboardData(); return ( <div className="dashboard"> <UserProfile user={user} /> <StatsCards stats={stats} /> <ActivityFeed activity={activity} /> </div> ); }

-Output: All three requests execute concurrently, reducing total load time.
+Output: All three requests execute concurrently, minimizing total load time.